gnosis/dx-tools/README.md

-# Dutch X Rinkeby CLI (Command Line Interface)
+# DutchX Rinkeby CLI (Command Line Interface)
-This project is just an example on how to use the CLI, and also is meant to be used for interacting with the Dutch Exchange in Rinkeby for testing.
+This project is just an example on how to use the CLI, and also is meant to be used for interacting with the DutchX in Rinkeby for testing.

 > The CLI was created for testing porpoused only, so some command might work
 > different than expected.
 So please comment any issues with the CLI so we can